There are several different types of moving averages. They each create a line on a chart that can help show you which direction a price is moving.

-The simple moving average (SMA) is an average of the last n prices, where Px represents the price in a period, and n represents the number of periods.
+The simple moving average (SMA) calculates an average of the last n prices, where Px represents the price in a period, and n represents the number of periods.
 The average "moves" because you are not using all of the data, only recent periods:

-While knowing how to calculate a simple average is a good skill to have, trading and chart platforms calculate all this for us.
-Simply select the SMA indicator from the list of charting indicators, apply it to the chart, and adjusting the number of periods used.
-Adjustments to the indicators are made in the "Settings".
-On many platforms, the settings are accessed by double-clicking on the indicator.
+While knowing how to calculate a simple average is a good skill to have, trading and chart platforms figure it out for you.
+You select the SMA indicator from the list of charting indicators and apply it to the chart.
+Then you adjust the number of periods you want to use.

-The advantage of an SMA is that you know exactly what you are getting.
-The SMA value is the average price for the number of periods in the SMA calculation.
+The advantage of an SMA is that you know what you are getting.
+The SMA value equals the average price for the number of periods in the SMA calculation.

-Common SMA values are 8, 20, 50, 100 and 200.
-For example, if using a 100-period SMA, the current value of the SMA on the chart is the average price over the last 100 periods (price bars).
+Traders commonly used eight, 20, 50, 100, and 200 periods for an SMA.
+For example, if using a 100-period SMA, the current value of the SMA on the chart is the average price over the last 100 periods or price bars.

-This chart shows a 50-period SMA, along with an exponential moving average (EMA) and a weighted moving average (WMA) on a one-minute stock chart.
+Some charts include the SMA, along with an exponential moving average (EMA).
+They can also have a weighted moving average (WMA) on a one-minute stock chart.
 Due to their different calculations, the indicators appear at different price levels on the chart.
-These other types of averages are discussed next.

 Exponential Moving Average Calculation

-As with the SMA, charting platforms do all the EMA calculations for us.
-Select the EMA from the indicator list on a charting platform and apply it to the chart.
-Go into the settings and adjust how many periods the indicator should calculate, for example, 15, 50 or 100-periods.
+As with the SMA, charting platforms do all of the EMA calculations for you.
+Select the EMA from the indicator list on a charting platform, and apply it to your chart.
+Go into the settings, and adjust how many periods the indicator should calculate, such as 15, 50, or 100.

 Weighted Moving Average Calculation

-The WMA is a weighted average of the last n prices, where the weighting decreases with each previous price.
-This is a similar concept to the EMA, but the calculation for the WMA is different.
+The weighted moving average (WMA) gives you a weighted average of recent prices, where the weighting decreases with each previous price.
+This works similarly to the EMA, but you calculate the WMA differently.

-The weighted moving average is more customizable than the SMA and EMA.
-The most recent price points are usually given more weight, but it could also work the other way, where historical prices are given more weight.
+You can customize the weighted moving average more than the SMA and EMA.
+The most recent price points are usually given more weight.
+It could also work the other way, where you give historical prices more weight.

-When the price crosses above its MA it shows the price is getting stronger relative to where it was in the past, because the most recent price is now higher than the average.
-If the price crosses below its MA it shows the price is getting weaker relative to where it was in the past.
+When the price crosses above its moving average, it is getting stronger relative to where it was in the past, because the most recent price now sits higher than the average.
+If the price crosses below its moving average, it is getting weaker relative to where it was in the past.

-One longer and one shorter-term MA—for example, 20 and 50-periods—can be added to a chart simultaneously.
-When the 20 crosses above the 50 it indicates that short-term price momentum is moving to the upside.
-When the 20 period MA crosses below the 50 it indicates that the short-term price momentum is moving to the downside.
+One longer-term and one shorter-term moving average—for example, 20 and 50 periods—can be added to a chart simultaneously.
+When the 20-period moving average crosses above the 50 line, it indicates that short-term price momentum is moving to the upside.
+When the 20-period moving average crosses below the 50 line, it suggests that the short-term price momentum is moving to the downside.